Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • transferring the patient to artificial ventilation.

 Treatment is carried out in intensive care units.
-Experts constantly monitor the patient's pulse, pressure, and respiratory rate, and establish the cause of the edema.
+Specialists constantly monitor the patient’s pulse, pressure, and breathing rate, and determine the cause of edema.

 Treatment includes:

-• inhalation of oxygen in combination with ethyl-containing substances that have the ability to extinguish foam formed in the lungs.
-The oxygen supply through the 95% medical alcohol poured into the humidifier is highly efficient;
+• inhalation of oxygen in combination with ethyl-containing substances that have the ability to extinguish the foam that forms in the lungs.
+The supply of oxygen through 95% medical alcohol poured into the humidifier is highly effective;

-• intravenous nitroglycerin is especially recommended for patients with high blood pressure;
+• intravenous administration of nitroglycerin is especially recommended for patients with high blood pressure;

-• carrying out sedative therapy by intravenous administration of 1% morphine solution in an amount of 1 ml;
+• carrying out sedative therapy through intravenous administration of a 1% morphine solution in an amount of 1 ml;

 • taking diuretics to quickly remove fluid from the lungs.
 Furosemide, taken once in an amount of 40 mg, has proven itself well.
-Re-use of the drug is allowed if necessary;
+If necessary, re-use of the drug is allowed;

-• intravenous administration of atropine (1 mg) with a rare heartbeat;
+• intravenous administration of atropine (1 mg) for rare heartbeats;

-• plasma transfusion with low blood protein levels;
+• plasma transfusion for low protein levels in the blood;

-• the use of drugs to improve the functioning of the cardiovascular system (0.06% solution of "Korglikon");
+• the use of drugs to improve the functioning of the cardiovascular system (0.06 percent solution of Korglykon);

 • taking broad-spectrum antibiotics in the presence of infectious diseases (sepsis, pneumonia).

-Most drugs are injected through a catheter directly into the subclavian vein.
+Most drugs are administered through a catheter directly into the subclavian vein.

-After the relief of acute symptoms of pulmonary edema, intensive treatment of the underlying disease is performed.
+After relief of acute symptoms of pulmonary edema, intensive treatment of the underlying disease is performed.

 The following diseases often occur: